Developer Terms and Conditions

 6.1 Data

-6.1.2 The Developer acknowledges that Data is not real-time data and that Reapit is not responsible for the accuracy, completeness or ownership of Data.
+6.1.2 Without prejudice to the generality of clause 6.1.1, the Developer acknowledges that Data may not be provided or updated in real-time and that Reapit is not liable for the accuracy, completeness or ownership of all or any part of the Data.

 6.1.3 The Developer represents and warrants that:

-6.1.4 The Developer’s rights to use Data and an Application’s rights to use Data shall cease:
+6.1.4 The Developer’s rights to use Data and/or to make Data available via an Application will cease:

 6.1.5 Without prejudice to the foregoing clauses, Reapit reserves the right to suspend the Developer’s access to Data at any time.